-- 1. Further investigation into the movement and behavior of older (> age 10) females to reconcile their absence in fisheries data.
-If the females are currently inaccessible to fishing gear, can we find where they are? - 2.
+1. Further investigation into the movement and behavior of older (> age 10) females to reconcile their absence in fisheries data.
+If the females are currently inaccessible to

+- fishing gear, can we find where they are?
+This information is essential before another black rockfish assessment is undertaken. - 2.
 Appropriate natural mortality values for females and males.
-This will help resolve the extent to which dome-shaped age-based selectivity may be occurring for each. - 3.
+This will help resolve the extent to which dome-shaped age-based selectivity may be occurring for each.
+This is a larger question on how to empirically estimate M when direct measures are not available (which is usually the case). - 3.
 All states needed improved historical catch reconstructions.
 The trawl fishery catches in particular need particular attention.
 Given the huge historical removals of that fleet in each state, the assessment is very sensitive to the assumed functional form of selectivity.
 A synoptic catch reconstruction is recommended, where states work together to resolve cross-state catch issues as well as standardize the approach to catch recommendations. - 4.
 Identifying stanzas or periods of uncertainty in the historical catch series will aid in the exploration of catch uncertainty in future assessment sensitivity runs. - 5.
 The ODFW tagging study off Newport should be continued and expanded to other areas.
 To provide better prior information on the spatial distribution of the black rockfish stock, further work should be conducted to map the extent of black rockfish habitat and the densities of black rockfish residing there. - 6.
-An independent nearshore survey should be supported in all states to avoid the reliance on fishery-based CPUE indices. - 7.
+Interpreting the ODFW tagging study needs further work.
+The Brownie model is a closed-model estimate of abundance, an assumption that could have meaningful influence on the interpretation of the survey catchability.
+Given that catchability parameter is currently driving the Oregon, realistic values for it need further consideration. - 7.
+Age validation and verification is still needed, particularly in Oregon.
+A number of historical ages were excluded from the Oregon model due to concerns over differences among age readers.
+These age structures need to be re-read to recovery the information in those samples.
+Historical structures from trawl and recreational fisheries in particular should be re-aged by reliable readers and included in future assessments.
+Oregon ageing error was also quite different from the other two states, so further investigation on the inter-reader error and how to decrease it need reconsideration. - 8.
+An independent nearshore survey should be supported in all states to avoid the reliance on fishery-based CPUE indices. - 9.
 Stock structure for black rockfish is a complicated topic that needs further analysis.
 How this is determined (e.g., exploitation history, genetics, life history variability, biogeography, etc.) and what this means for management units needs to be further refined.
 This is a general issue for all nearshore stocks that likely have significant and small scale stock structure among and within states, but limited data collections to support small-scale management.